claymaks/cmaks.dev/_projects/2020-02-02-fisher-agv.md

 ---

-For the past 7 months, I have been leading the development of custom autonomously guided vehicles at Fisher Dynamics.
+For the past seven months, I have been leading the development of custom autonomously guided vehicles at Fisher Dynamics.
 I've implemented several communication protocols to interface multiple microcontrollers and microcomputers, interfaced with and created my own vision systems for safety, and created custom servers to handle requests coming from the